Mehrauli Archaeological Park

 As you step out of the Qutub Minar metro station, you find a compound wall constantly accompanying you.
 It might seem like a regular forested area from outside, but this is how subtly history coexists with modernity today.
 Though there are several entrances, none do any justice to what lies within the boundaries.
 The rusty gates greet you with exhaustion but as you enter, you get teleported to a different era.
 You feel like a time traveller, as you start walking along.

-This area has an abundance of monuments out of which, majority remain unlisted till date.
-Balban’s tomb, Jamali Kamali mosque and tomb, Quli khan’s tomb,and Rajon ki baoli are some of the prominent monuments here.
+This area has an abundance of monuments out of which, the majority remain unlisted to date.
+Balban’s tomb, Jamali Kamali mosque and tomb, Quli khan’s tomb, and Rajon ki baoli are some of the prominent monuments here.

 Jamali-Kamali mosque and tomb-